Usage

 - if you are not using *nix, replace

-) - if you are using *nix, you can add the
+~/.cargo/bin/gextwith the path to thegextbinary (which should be in thebindirectory of thecargoinstallation directory, on windows, this is usuallyC:\Users\<your username>\.cargo\bin\gext.exe) - if you are using *nix, you can add the

-installation directory to your path by running the following command:
+bindirectory of thecargoinstallation directory to your path by running the following command:

 echo 'export PATH="$HOME/.cargo/bin:$PATH"' >> ~/.bashrc